perillaroc/nuwe-pyeccodes/README.md

 Install ecCodes using CMake in Linux or Visual Studio on Windows.

-Use OpenJPEG as the JPEG decoder on Windows.
+It is recommended to build under anaconda on Windows.

 ### pybind11 and python

 Choose a python distribution (official Python or Anaconda Python) and install `pybind11` package.

-Download the latest pybind11 and build with CMake.

 ## Building